lgastako/tdf/tdf/README.md

 My latest attempt to implement effective (if not efficient) DataFrames (ala python's pandas) in Haskell.

+## Biggest Problems to Solve

+* Dynamic rendering failures
+  - Either fix the rendering falures; or, ideally...
+  - Eliminate the need for the whole Dynamic dance
+* Finish all the a_ implementations
+  - Including moving the A* versions out of the current modules into their own sub-modules
+* Melt, append, concat, other dynamic shape changers.
+  - Maybe existentials will save us here
+* Mutable implementation
+  - Possibly using the same existential wrapper type of deal as the ASeries, AFrame, etc.

 ## Example CSVs

 You can see some examples of manipulating CSV files with data frames on the